 We’ve been able to use these metrics to reduce shopping cart abandonment, increase our customer lifetime value and retention rates, and improve our onboarding experience to help our customers reach their goals even faster.
 It’s a win-win for everyone.

-AccessAlly makes it incredibly easy for you to gather all your business performance metrics data, and more, using the brand new metrics dashboard.
+AccessAlly’s robust features make it incredibly easy for you to gather all your business performance metrics data, and more, using our membership plugin and the brand new LMS reporting dashboard.
 You can crunch the numbers right inside your membership site so you can easily access and analyze the tracking metrics and focus on what matters most – giving your customers the best possible experience you can.

 If you enjoyed these membership metrics examples and you plan to start tracking metrics better in your business: please share this post on social media!
 We’d love to have more business owners tracking and growing together.